JustinBJo/TUDCSE/CSE2525_DM/lecture3.md

 Assumptions
 - the relationships between the features are linear.
-- the direction with largest variance is the most informative
+- the direction with the largest variance is the most informative
 - the principal components are orthogonal, i.e. linearly independent and uncorrelated

 Pros and Cons